Akshay2002Singh/react-seat-select/React Seat Select/docs/BusLayoutDesigner/Introduction.md

 # 🚌 BusSeatLayoutDesigner

-The `BusSeatLayoutDesigner` component provides an **interactive drag-and-drop–style workspace** to design and configure bus seat layouts.
+The `BusSeatLayoutDesigner` component provides an **interactive workspace** to design and configure bus seat layouts.
 It allows you to add sections, columns, seats (seater/sleeper), edit properties via an inspector, and export the configuration as JSON.

 ---